 8. Ricotta Spread on Whole-Grain Crackers

 Like mozzarella, ricotta cheese is also a great snack choice for diabetics with a low glycemic index.
 It's high in protein, which helps keep your blood sugar in check.
-It is high in calcium and other essential nutrients such as vitamin A, vitamin B12, vitamin K, iodine, phosphorus, selenium, and zinc.

 10. Celery Sticks with Yogurt Dip

-A diabetic diet guide can help you make the right choices when choosing the right snacks for diabetics, focus on the nutrients.
-The foods that can help maintain a healthy blood sugar level are high in protein, healthy fats, magnesium, potassium, and fiber.
+A diabetic diet guide can help you make the right choices when choosing the right snacks.
+Just focus on the nutrients that can help maintain a healthy blood sugar level, such as high in protein, healthy fats, magnesium, potassium, and fiber.

 While it's important to have some sugar-free snacks on hand to subdue those cravings, it's even more vital to plan your main meals and portion sizes.
 Prepared meal delivery services offer healthy and easy-to-prepare recipes to help you better manage your eating regimen, so don't forget to try them as well.